goodluckxu-go/goapi/README.md

 # goapi
-About the OpenAPI3.1.0 usage of http
+Using the HTTP framework of OpenAPI3.1 documentation

 ## usage
 ~~~bash